LPardue/draft-pardue-http-identity-digest/draft-pardue-httpbis-identity-digest.md

 A more complex example involves HTTP Range Requests ({{Section 14 of HTTP}}), where a client fetches multiple partial representations from different origins and "stitches" them back into a whole.
-Unfortunately, if the origins apply different content coding, the Repr-Digest field will vary by the server's selected encoding (i.e. the Content-Encoding header field, {{Section 8.4 of HTTP}}).
-This provides a challenge for a client - in order to verify the integrity of the pieced-together whole it would need to remove the encoding of each part, combine them, and then encode the result in order to compare against one or more Repr-Digests.
+Unfortunately, if the origins apply different content coding, the `Repr-Digest` field will vary by the server's selected encoding (i.e. the Content-Encoding header field, {{Section 8.4 of HTTP}}).
+This provides a challenge for a client - in order to verify the integrity of the pieced-together whole it would need to remove the encoding of each part, combine them, and then encode the result in order to compare against one or more `Repr-Digest`s.

 The Accept-Encoding header field ({{Section 12.5.3 of HTTP}}) provides the means to indicate preferences for content coding.
 It is possible for an endpoint to